Why should I become a member of the League of Women Voters of Newton?

-- Regular emails with information about upcoming events, topic meetings, and book groups; opportunities to get involved; issues we are working on; LWVN election information; and more
+- Regular emails with information about upcoming events, topic meetings, and book groups; recording information for The League Presents and other recorded events; opportunities to get involved; issues we are working on; LWVN election information; and more

-- Invitations to annual events such as the LWVN holiday party, fundraising opportunities, and the annual meeting
+- Invitations to annual events such as the LWVN holiday party, fundraising opportunities, program planning, and Annual Meeting

 - Alerts to encourage you to communicate with your elected representatives at the state and national level

 - Opportunities to participate in League studies, committees, and task forces, and to be part of a national and statewide movement

 The LWVN only works on issues that have been adopted as official “positions.”
 Once we have a position, we can act on it.